ECE-493-Group-9-Capstone/Student-Calendar-App/README.md

    ```
    sudo gem install cocoapods
    ```

-   - If this a fresh macOS install this may not work, in order to get cocopods installed:
+   - If that fails, the alternative (and often more stable) approach is to use Homebrew:

      ```
-     xcode-select --install
-     sudo gem install cocoapods
-     ```
-   - If that still fails, the alternative (and often more stable) approach is to use Homebrew:

-     ```
-     /bin/ -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
      ```
      Install CocoaPods with Homebrew:
      ```
      brew install cocoapods
      ```